Tenebr1sm/SocialLifeApp-3340/README.md

 Below are the user stories, ideas, features, etc, that were considered but are not going to be done for this version or phase of the project.
  - We currently have nothing for this section yet

+# User Stories
+ - Searching System: As a person who wants more friends with things in common, I want an app that can allow me to search by shared things so that I can make more friends.
+ - Friend System: As an organized and well planned person I want to be able to have different categories of lists for my friend's birthdays so that I am able to prepare ahead of time
+ - Calendar: As someone who likes to stay on top of important dates, I want a calendar that shows my friends’ birthdays so that I can plan ahead and never miss their special days.
+ - User Profile: As a user who values self-expression, I want to customize my profile with pictures and personal details so that others can get to know me better.
+ - Message Forum: As someone who enjoys meeting people with shared experiences, I want a message forum where users with the same birthday can connect so that we can celebrate and chat together.